Adrelf/DRL_Multi_agents/README.md

 # The Environment
 The environment is determinist.

- + State:<br/>
-   The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
+ + State: the observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
 Each agent receives its own, local observation.

- + Actions:<br/>
-   Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.
+ + Actions: two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

- + Reward strategy:<br/>
-   If an agent hits the ball over the net, it receives a reward of +0.1.
+ + Reward strategy: if an agent hits the ball over the net, it receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.

- + Solved Requirements:<br/>
-   Need an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
+ + Solved Requirements: need an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).

 # Algorithm
 DDPG (Deep Deterministic Policy Gradient) is an hybrid method: Actor Critic.
 We use two neural networks: